 Many benefits for high schoolers with risks

 At the high school level, students are almost independent learners.
 Therefore homework improves their learning, and it is not overwhelming.
 Homework assignments that take more than 2 hours each night deprive them of valuable time to spend with family and friends.
 Studies have shown that high schoolers experience physical health and severe mental problems from sleep deprivation to high-stress levels when given many homework assignments.
 When assigning homework, teachers should be cognizant that students do not have equal opportunities to complete homework.
-Therefore, unfinished homework is not a reflection of learning but can be because of challengers faced out of school.
+Therefore, unfinished homework is not a reflection of learning but can be because of challenges faced out of school.
+To deal with excess homework better, you can use 123 Homework and have your assignments done by professionals.

 Parents play a role